header pic header text

 Admittedly, most of us are unlikely to get it perfect, since there are sounds in some languages (especially in the Semitic languages) which a native English speaker has never previously encountered, and which many of us are unlikely to say correctly any time soon.
 So, we need to be prepared to accept pronunciation of "foreign" words which is simply "good enough".

-However, being careless or sloppy is not good enough.
+However, simply not caring, not being concerned, is not good enough.
 Without thoughtfully mastering a "good enough" pronunciation, we're doing little more than insulting the tradition which we had set out to honor.

 Cultural Strip-Mining: